 Retirement processing can take 60 to 90 days.
 To ease the transition from regular employment to retirement, the ASRS issues up to 3 estimated payments to eligible members during processing.
 The first estimated payment is issued within 10 business days of the retirement date.
 Lump Sum payments are not disbursed until the retirement is fully processed.
 You can follow the progress of your retirement processing by logging in, then click on 'Pending Requests'.

 Why is the first check smaller than the benefit estimate I received?

 While your retirement is being processed, “estimated” payments to eligible members are conservative in order to reduce the potential for overpayment.
 Any underpaid benefits will be disbursed retroactive to your retirement date once the processing has been completed.

 My account says that my processing has been completed.
 When will I get paid and how much will I receive?

 You will receive your first regular annuity payment no later than the 15th of the following month.
 We will send a detailed letter to you during the first week of that month to explain the final gross annuity amount and how it was calculated.
 The first annuity payment will cover the current month retroactive to your retirement and include adjustments for any estimated payments received during processing.
 After your retirement is finalized, all future payments will be issued on the 1st of every month for your lifetime.
 You can follow the progress of your retirement processing by logging in to your secure account, and clicking on 'Pending Requests'.

 Do I need a form to update my Tax Withholding or Direct Deposit information?

 You can easily update tax withholding and direct information through your secure account.
-Log in, click on “Payment History”, then click on the appropriate link at the top of the payment listing to “View/Update Tax Withholding Elections” or “View/Update Direct Deposit Information”.
-After you submit your changes, you will receive a message that confirms when the change will go in to effect.
+Log in, then click on the appropriate link to view and then (as needed) update your elections.
+Once you save the changes, you will receive a message that confirms when the change will go in to effect.